Skip to main content

 If your appeal is decided without you in these circumstances, and you are not happy with the outcome, get advice in case there is anything else you can do.

-If you have been given a date for the hearing but you are not ready yet, you can ask for a postponement but you’ll need to give a good reason.
+If you have been given a date for the hearing but you are not ready yet, you can ask for a postponement but you will need to give a good reason.
 For example, if you are waiting for a particular letter or report that you want to provide, explain why it is important for the tribunal to see it and say when you think you will be able to send it.

 Sometimes the tribunal will decide the case in your favour just on the evidence, statement, or your explanation on the appeal form.
-If this happens they may ring you the day before the hearing or tell you when you arrive so the hearing won’t need to go ahead.
+If this happens they may ring you before the hearing or tell you when you arrive so the hearing won’t need to go ahead.

-Face-to-face hearings
+In-person hearings

 When you arrive at the tribunal centre you will usually be shown into a waiting room.
 You might have to wait here for a little while.
-When the judge is ready for you, you will be called into the room.

 When you go into the room (it often looks like an office) there will be a big table in front of you.
 You (and anyone who goes with you) will sit at one side of the table and the judge will sit on the other side.

-The judge will introduce themselves and explain what will happen.
+1. The judge will introduce themselves and explain what will happen.

 At the end of the hearing

-The judge will usually make the decision that day.
 If the hearing is in person, you will be asked to go to the waiting room while the judge decides your case.
-This usually takes between 10-30 minutes.
+This usually takes between 5-30 minutes.
 You will then be asked back into the room and told the decision.
-They will give you a written outline of their decision as well.

 In Northern Ireland, you are not usually told the decision on the day.
 You normally have to wait for a letter telling you the outcome.